Jack Deveraux: 1989-1991

-Immediately after the trial, Jack proposed again to Jennifer and invited the whole town, not realizing he was being recorded by news cameras at the time.
-To accommodate the crowd, Jack and Jennifer were married in a stadium.
+Jack and Jennifer married in a stadium because Jack accidentally invited everyone in town when he proposed on the TV news after Jennifer's trial.
 While Jack dreamed that they were married in a wild west show, their actual wedding was traditional.
 They honeymooned at Universal Studios in Los Angeles, California.
 There, they met a con man named Hawk.
-Along with his partner in crime Desiree, a fake psychic, Hawk won Jennifer's trust and insinuated himself into their lives, hoping to take them for every cent they had.
-He faked a back injury at their penthouse and moved in with them, then worked to convince Jack that he could make millions through insider trading.
-Jack, still smarting over having to marry Eve for funds to buy The Spectator, was tempted.
-Hawk eventually convinced Jack to "sell" all of his stocks and assets to "investment brokers" who were really Hawk's fellow con men.
-In the final culmination of the con, Hawk set up fake FBI agents to "raid" the place where Jack and the "brokers" were doing business and demand all of the cash Hawk had convinced Jack to bring.
-Supposedly, the agents were going to arrest him for illegal trading.
+Along with his partner Desiree, a fake psychic, Hawk won Jennifer's trust and insinuated himself into their lives, hoping to take them for every cent they had.
+Hawk faked a back injury at their penthouse and moved in with them, then worked to convince Jack that he could make millions through insider trading.

+Hawk convinced Jack to "sell" all of his stocks and assets to "investment brokers" who were really Hawk's fellow con men.
+Then, before Jack could think, Hawk set up fake FBI agents to "raid" the place and demand all of the cash Hawk had convinced Jack to bring, telling him he was wanted for illegal trading.
 Jack fled, and Hawk now had Jack's entire fortune.

-Instead of leaving with the money, Hawk decided he wanted to go back to Salem and try to get Jack's wife, too.
-Jennifer was frantic at first, but after it became obvious that not only was Jack gone but also all of his money, people started to become suspicious.
-Soon everyone but Jack's mother was convinced that Jack had abandoned Jennifer.
+Hawk then went back to Salem to get Jack's wife, too.
 Hawk moved in on her while Jack stayed away, positive he was being hunted by the FBI.
-Hawk destroyed the note Jack had left for Jennifer, of course.
-Jack eventually returned to Salem at Christmas, unable to endure any more time anyway from his wife, only to discover her with Hawk.
-Hawk was eventually exposed as a con man, but Jack and Jennifer were unable to recover any of the money.
-The entire Deveraux family fortune... gone.
+Jack returned at Christmas, unable to endure any more time away from his wife, only to discover her with Hawk.
+Hawk was ultimately exposed as a con man, but Jack and Jennifer were never able to recover any of the money.
 They were broke.